ibm-cloud-docs/billing-usage/cc-working-with.md

 For more in depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/billing-usage/carbon-calc-method-v2.pdf){: external}.

-## Tracking account emissions with Carbon Calculator
+## Tracking account emissions with carbon calculator
 {: #tracking-emissions-account}

 To view emissions data for your account, you must be assigned the viewer or higher role on the billing service to view and export the emissions data for the entire account.
 An account or billing administrator role is required to grant other users access to the Billing service.
 For more information about assigning access, see [Assigning access to account management services](/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api).